ohscar/rmalloc/doc/paper/conclusion.rst

 Discussion
 ============
-Important to note is that tcmalloc was not able to finish all runs when making a decision on which allocator to use.
+Important to note when making a decision on which allocator to use.is that tcmalloc was not able to finish all tests.
-Also, the tested allocators were designed to use ``mmap()`` for memory allocation along with ``sbrk()`` which likely skewed the results.
+Most of the tested allocators were designed to use ``mmap()`` for memory allocation along with ``sbrk()`` which likely skewed the results.
 In particular jemalloc performs badly, which could be caused by it being optimized for ``mmap()``.